WICG/turtledove/FLEDGE.md

 `generateBid()` has access to the `setPrioritySignalsOverride(key, value)` method.
 This adds an entry to the current interest group's `prioritySignalsOverrides` dictionary with the specified `key` and `value`, overwriting the previous value, if there was already an entry with `key`.
 If `value` is null, the entry with the specified key is deleted, if it exists.

+`generateBid()` has access to the `setBid(bids)` method.
+That takes the exact same types as the return values do, and is used as a fallback value in case `generateBid()` throws an exception.
+Each call will overwrite the previously set value; if there is something wrong with the provided `bids` it will throw an exception and clear the fallback bid.
+In implementations supporting returning multiple bids, an array can be passed here as well.

 #### 3.3 Metadata with the Ad Bid